cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Masterygate Ded/Mnd

-The Software skill set is critical for characters involved in digital manipulation and cybersecurity.
+The Software Expertise Area set is critical for characters involved in digital manipulation and cybersecurity.
 It includes hacking, programming, and cyber warfare skills that allow characters to bypass security, control technology, and launch digital attacks.
 Strong software skills allow characters to access critical information, disable enemy defences, or take control of drones and other systems, affecting combat and exploration scenarios.

-Characters with this skill can significantly alter missions by hacking into systems to gather data, create distractions, or sabotage operations.
+Characters with this Expertise Area can significantly alter missions by hacking into systems to gather data, create distractions, or sabotage operations.
 Mastery of software turns the digital landscape into a tactical advantage, making these skills essential in a technology-driven environment.
 Their ability to manipulate the digital realm is a powerful asset in any team's arsenal.